Skip Chinese take out and make your own chicken lo mein at home. Healthier and even more delicious. Make with a mixture of veggies and slurpy noodles!

 By the morning though, nobody was feeling too great.
 Greasy and oily Chinese takeout is probably the last thing your body needs in the middle of the night.
 It was always delicious at first but then you really felt how heavy the food can be.
 But for when you still get those Chinese food cravings at home there’s a better solution.
 Just make your own Chinese fake takeout at home.
 You’re in control, so you know exactly what’s going into your meal and how oil is being added.

-This was the first time I had ever made chicken lo mein at home.
+This was the first time I had ever made chicken lo mein at home – a dish that I have ordered out lots of times.
 And I was pretty happy with the results.
 What I love about this dish is that it’s as delicious cold as when it’s hot.
 And that really makes for easy snacking.
 I had 3 servings of this (hot) for dinner and then had it again for lunch (cold) the next day.